320 Participants Needed

 The trial information does not specify if you need to stop taking your current medications.
 However, if your agitation symptoms are due to your current medications, you might not be eligible to participate.

-What evidence supports the effectiveness of the drug ITI-1284 for agitation in dementia?
+What evidence suggests that ITI-1284 might be an effective treatment for agitation in dementia?

 This trial is for individuals with Alzheimer's who experience agitation or psychosis.
 Participants should be in a stable condition and have a caregiver available.
 People with other types of dementia, unstable medical conditions, or those using certain medications that affect the brain may not qualify.